solliancenet/azure-synapse-analytics-day/01-explore-data-lake.md

     ![Develop hub.](media/develop-hub.png "Develop hub")

 14. Select the `Exercise 1 - Read with SQL on-demand` SQL script.
 Connect to **Built-in** and select **SQLOnDemand01** as the database.
-Select **Run** to execute the script..
+Select **Run** to execute the script.

     ![Run SQL on-demand script loading multiple CSV data lake files](./media/ex01-sql-on-demand-04.png)

     > This query demonstrates the same functionality, except this time, it loads CSV files instead of Parquet ones (notice the `factsale-csv` folder in the path).
-Parquet files are compressed and store data in columnar format for efficient querying, as compared to CSV files which are raw representations of data, but easily processed by a large number of systems.
-Oftentimes, you can encounter many file types stored in a data lake and must know how to access and explore those files.
-When you access CSV files, for instance, you need to specify the format, field terminator, and other properties to let the query engine understand how to parse the data.
-In this case, we specify a value of `2` for FIRSTROW.
-This indicates that the first row of the file must be skipped because it contains the column header, for instance.
+Parquet files are compressed and store data in columnar format for efficient querying, compared to CSV files that are raw representations of data but easily processed by many systems.
+You can often encounter many file types stored in a data lake and must know how to access and explore those files.
+For instance, when you access CSV files, you need to specify the format, field terminator, and other properties to let the query engine understand how to parse the data.
+In this case, we determine the value of `2` for FIRSTROW.
+This indicates that the first row of the file must be skipped because it contains the column header.
     >
-    > Here we use WITH to define the columns in the files.
+    > Here, we use WITH to define the columns in the files.
 You must use WITH when using a bulk rowset (OPENROWSET) in the FROM clause.
 Also, defining the columns enables you to select and filter the values within.

 ## Task 2 - Explore the data lake with Azure Synapse Spark